-Staff will report all safeguarding concerns they have to the headteacher immediately in line with the procedures laid out in the Child Protection and Safeguarding Policy.
+Staff will report all safeguarding concerns they have to the headteacher, DSL, or other nominated person (such as a safeguarding champion) immediately in line with the procedures laid out in the Child Protection and Safeguarding Policy.
 Staff members will report concerns without undue delay.
 Where the report concerns a specific incident, staff members will report their concerns no later than 24 hours after the incident where possible.
 Staff members will be aware that concerns are still worth reporting even if they do not seem serious.

-Staff members will report their concerns to the headteacher or Assistant headteachers verbally, or by submitting a Low-level Concern Reporting Form.
+Staff members will report their concerns to the headteacher or deputy headteacher verbally, or by submitting a Low-level Concern Reporting Form.
 When submitting concerns, staff will take care to ensure that they observe the Confidentiality Policy and the Allegations of Abuse Against Staff Policy, and protect the identity of all individuals to which the concern pertains as far as possible.